-These transitions range from lightning-fast changes to extremely slow bends, with and without extra attack.
-We made sure to cover all of this, and you'll see that this is all controllable in the interface.
+The controllable transitions range from lightning-fast changes to slow bends, with and without extra attack.
+We made sure to cover all of this, and you'll see that this can all be edited in the interface.
 The legato behavior can even be randomized to help give a more human-like performance.